Self-similar source-type solutions to the three-dimensional Navier-Stokes equations: Burgers equations

 \subsection{Burgers equations in several dimensions}

 The source-type solution is basically a near-identity function of the Gaussian form.
 It has been seen how the source-type solutions show up in the long-time limit in one and two spatial dimensions in \cite{Ohkitani2020}.
 Here we will take a look at cases in three and higher dimensions.
-We have by the Cole-Hopf transform
+From the Cole-Hopf transform we have